 Winter squash is a vegetable that some people avoid because they are not sure how to cook it.
-Others give it a pass because the squashes are so very hard and they are afraid that it would be too difficult to cut.
-Let’s gain a little cookery confidence by improving our squash skills using the family friendly and fun spaghetti squash.
+Others give it a pass because the squashes are so very hard, and they are afraid that it would be too difficult to cut.
+Let’s gain a little cookery confidence by improving our squash skills using the family meal friendly spaghetti squash.

-After you practice cooking it, slice it in half, remove the pulp and seeds in the center, and then discover how easy it is to drag the tines of a fork lengthwise through the squash to remove those long lovely and nutritious strands.
+After cooking, have some fun dragging the tines of a fork lengthwise through the squash to remove those long lovely and nutritious strands.
 Look at that beautiful mountain of squash!

 Since you cooked it, you may as well serve it.
 The easiest way is to drizzle a bit of garlic and olive oil on top – or add a ladle of spaghetti sauce and a sprinkling of Parmesan cheese.

 Below are eight different ways to cook spaghetti squash.
 Which one will be right for you?
 I usually use the whole squash in the oven method because my hands are arthritic and do not work well when I try to cut a hard squash in half.
 My slow cooker is not big enough for any but a smallish squash, but if it fits yours, it is such an easy method… or I could use the microwave method…

 Easiest of all Slow Cooker Whole Squash Method – Place the whole squash (do not poke holes in it) in a slow cooker with one cup of water.
 Cook on low for 8-10 hours.
 Carefully remove it from the cooker, slice in half, remove the seeds and pulp in the middle, drag the tines through the strands, and proceed with your delicious recipe.